Artwork Guidelines

 Please outline fonts in vector files to avoid issues with missing fonts.

-If using custom fonts, please provide the font files or specify the font name.
+If using custom fonts, provide the font files or specify the font name.

 What to Avoid for Print